 - A. Upon any "D", "E-1", or "R" zoned property, a wall or fence may be erected or placed in accordance with the following: - 1.
-Complete Front Yard No wall or fence within a front yard area shall exceed a height of four feet and supports and other features shall not exceed a height of five feet or be constructed of chain-link, except as required for wireless communication installations as listed in Section 1 of this Article.
+Complete Front Yard No wall or fence within a front yard area shall exceed a height of four feet and the overall height of fence, supports and other features shall not exceed a height of five feet in total, except as required for wireless communication installations as listed in Section 1 of this Article.
 If a retaining wall is constructed in a front yard for the purpose of leveling the yard or to control stormwater, for every four feet of retaining wall it shall be setback two feet.